antoniogiroz/testing-web-components/README.md

 # testing-web-components

-This project demonstrates the problems encountered when testing web components with vue-test-utils and the testing library.
-And how it works with e2e tests with Playwright.
+This project showcases the issues faced while testing web components using `vue-test-utils` and the `vue-testing-library`, and how it works by using e2e tests with Playwright.

-Only one unit test tests the BaseDropdown component, which is a wrapper for a web component of the Shoelace library.

-It tries to access the menu items through their attribute role, but it is not found because the shadow DOM content is not rendered.
+The `BaseDropdown` component, which acts as a wrapper for a web component from the Shoelace library, is only tested by one unit test.
+The test tries to access the menu items through their attribute role, but it fails as the shadow DOM content is not rendered.

-Unlike the unit tests, the e2e tests performed with Playwright work correctly, allowing access to the dropdown button and the menu through the `getByRole` function.
+However, the e2e tests conducted with Playwright work efficiently, enabling easy access to the dropdown button and the menu through the `getByRole` function.

 ## Project Setup